 If you like to plan ahead, make your entire meal plan before leaving.
 If you’d rather make it up as you go along, create plans for each trail segment on your phone before you resupply.

 How do I know if I’m eating the right amount?

 Use our other resources to educate yourself before you go!

 Tapping into our dietitian-led masterclasses will teach you the ins and outs of backcountry nutrition.
 Masterclass topics include Backpacking Food 101, Ultralight Meal Planning, High Altitude & Cold Weather Nutrition, and more!

 Take a look at our Fueling Farther Using the Goldilocks Approach blog post and How Many Calories Should You Pack?
 YouTube video to determine which calorie, protein, and carbohydrate levels are right for you!

-Use one of our sample meal plans.
+Use one of the 43 sample meal plans included with our Meal Planner and Meal Planner+ memberships.
 This way, you know you’ll be getting a balanced diet with a variety of tasty meals.
 Start with MORE calories than you think you’ll need.
 It’s better to carry a little extra weight for a few days than to be hungry and miserable!